Policy-Based Routing OpenWrt Package Documentation

 On start, this service creates routing tables for each supported interface (WAN/WAN6 and VPN tunnels) which are used to route specially marked packets.
 Rules for the policies are created in the service-specific chains set up by the fw4-specific nft scripts installed with the package.
 Evaluation of packets happens in these pbr_* chains after which the packets are sent for marking to the pbr_mark_* chains.
 Whenever possible, the service also creates named sets for dest_addr and src_addr entries and anonymous sets for dest_port and src_port.
 The service then processes the user-created policies.

-Each policy can result in either a new iptables or nft rule and possibly an ipset or a named nft set to match dest_addr and src_addr.
-Anonymous sets may be created within nft rules for dest_port and src_port.
+Each policy can result in a new nft rule and possibly an anonymous/in-line or a named nft set to match dest_addr and src_addr.
+Anonymous/in-line sets may be created within nft rules for dest_port and src_port.

 • Policies with the MAC-addresses, IP addresses, netmasks, local device names or domains will result in a rule targeting named nft sets.